 - no trailer is being towed

-- where the driver’s licence only authorises the driving of vehicles with automatic transmission, that only a vehicle with automatic transmission is used.
+- where the driver’s licence only authorises the driving of vehicles with automatic transmission, and only a vehicle with automatic transmission is used.

 What does this mean for smaller vehicles?

 It would appear from the above that a vehicle with a MAM (maximum authorised mass) of 3.5 tonnes or under can be driven on a standard B car licence.
 Therefore, some schools are opting for a smaller minibus that carries fewer passengers so their staff can drive it on a standard B car licence.

 Are your staff driving for no payment or no other consideration?